Practice Makes Pleasure

 The details

 • Snacks and tea will be provided throughout the day.
-Bring your own lunch for the 1 - 2 pm break.
-Gorgeous outdoor and indoor areas, and room to roam along the waters for an after lunch walk.
+Bring your own lunch for the 1 — 2 pm break.
+Outdoor and indoor areas, to relax or go for an after lunch walk.

-Location: A private lake-front home in Hamlin, NY (address shared upon registration)
+Location: A private home in Rochester, NY (address shared upon registration)

 Tuition: $177